7 Best Surf Spots in Ecuador + Eco-Friendly Places to Stay

 For more information about surfing in the Galapagos Islands, check out our detailed article here.

-Eco-friendly places to stay in the Galapagos for surfers
+Eco-friendly hotels in the Galapagos for surfers

 Cucuve Eco Hostal